leahfilkin-myob/RefactoringKata/things-we-value/technical/security/managing-secrets.md

 var token = "xxxx"
 ```

-This would expose your token in your source code, if commited, and could be found in the git commit history for your project.
+This would expose your token in your source code, if committed, and could be found in the git commit history for your project.
 If you were to push this to a public GitHub repository, for example, anyone on the internet would be able to find and view your secret.

 **What you could do instead:**